 - Audience growth

 You can't manage what you can't measure.
-Make sure you have integrated analytics before venturing on your social media program.
+Make sure you have integrated analytics before venturing into your social media program.

 9. Maintain a Consistent Brand Personality Across All Platforms